 My Gold trade of last week

 I also want to share one of my trades from last week: Gold short.
 It is a classic reversal with a momentum follow-through.
 I explained the concept of following and trading momentum last week and this Gold trade really follows all criteria.
-Make sure to watch the video to understand momentum trading.

 The trade was a classic reversal: strong, multi-wave uptrend spiked into the Bollinger Bands and reversed.
 Then momentum shifted to selling and on the break of the 20 SMA, we transitioned into a downtrend.